F1 prepares to cancel Bahrain and Saudi Arabian Grands Prix amid Middle East conflict

 The Bahrain and Saudi Arabian Grand Prix are set to be cancelled due to the ongoing conflict in the Middle East.

-The US and Israel’s joint missile strike on Iran last month immediately put the upcoming Middle Eastern events in doubt and now reports suggest official confirmation of cancellation will come this weekend.
+The US and Israel’s joint missile strike on Iran last month immediately put the upcoming Middle Eastern events in doubt with an official announcement expected in the next 48 hours..

 Bahrain and Saudi Arabia GP cancelled

-F1 had been set to go to Bahrain for April 10-12 before Saudi Arabia a week later but both regions have been struck by Iran since the conflict began a few weeks ago.
+F1 remains scheduled to go to Bahrain for April 10-12 before Saudi Arabia a week later but both regions have been struck by Iran since the conflict began a few weeks ago.

-If the races are confirmed to be cancelled, F1 will have a month gap from Suzuka on March 29 to Miami on May 3.
+Should both events be cancelled – and the indication is that the pair are viewed by Formula One Management as a package deal – F1 will have a month gap from the Japanese Grand Prix on March 29 to Miami on May 3.